colossus06/12-CRC-Backend/README.md

 ![image](https://github.com/colossus06/crc-backend/assets/96833570/54501a68-2acb-477c-92f9-b0401adfedec)

+## Summary

+Building my resume website from the ground up with using utilizing a wide variety of Microsoft Azure's Cloud services such as Azure CosmosDB Table API, Azure Functions, Azure SDK, Azure Blob Storage, Azure CDN, Azure DNS zones.

+Other tools used for automation and CI CD are Cypress, Github Actions, bicep and Terraform.

-# Cloud Resume Challenge on Azure
+## Cloud Resume Challenge on Azure

 Building my resume website from the ground up with using utilizing a wide variety of Microsoft Azure's Cloud services such as the following: